iulian-rusu/rpi-image-processing/README.md

 The last microservice is `email_sender.py` which is also started by the main process when the user wants to send an email with the drawing output.
 The email is sent using `smtplib`.

 ## Client-side
-The frontend of the project uses built-in `flask` static templates to render a view in the browser.
+The frontend of the project uses built-in `Flask` static templates to render a view in the browser.
 The application uses some simple `JavaScript` to make *AJAX* requests to the server and to dynamically draw the received image on a `<canvas>` element.

 # Code samples
 Here is how we implemented some of the key features of the projects: